COVID-19 ensnares Trump housing secretary Ben Carson and aide challenging election loss

-WASHINGTON (Reuters) - The coronavirus has further spread among U.S. President Donald Trump’s top aides, ensnaring Housing Secretary Ben Carson, who is a retired neurosurgeon, and removing the man leading the Trump campaign’s legal challenges to his election loss from making decisions, officials and sources said on Monday.
+WASHINGTON (Reuters) - The coronavirus has spread further among U.S. President Donald Trump’s top aides, infecting Housing Secretary Ben Carson and the man leading the Trump campaign’s legal challenges to his election loss, officials and sources said on Monday.

-The infections of Carson, 69, and conservative political activist David Bossie, 55, renewed the focus on a Nov.
+Carson, a 69-year-old retired neurosurgeon, and conservative political activist David Bossie, 55, renewed the focus on a Nov.
 3 election night White House party and the administration’s cavalier attitude toward public health guidelines encouraging Americans to wear masks and maintain a safe social distance.

 “Secretary Carson has tested positive for the coronavirus.
 He is in good spirits and feels fortunate to have access to effective therapeutics which aid and markedly speed his recovery” Deputy Chief of Staff Coalter Baker at the Department of Housing and Urban Development said in an emailed statement.